The Foundation for a Meaningful Life

 • Principles of Design

-Principles of Design classes meet once per rotation in grades 5 and 6.
-The course is designed to create a solid foundation for Creators courses in grades 7 and 8.
+Principles of Design meets once per rotation and provides a foundation for Creators courses in grades seven and eight.
 Materials and skills that are covered in Principles of Design include ideation, iteration, brainstorming, hand drawing and CAD Design, environment and design, sustainable design, logo design, and the connection between culture and design.
-In grade six, students learn to identify and describe ways in which designers help develop a society in positive and negative ways; apply their knowledge of a designer's role in developing a society to ideate and design solutions to a problem; and construct, test, and evaluate their solutions.
+Students learn to identify and describe ways in which designers help develop a society; apply their knowledge of a designer's role to ideate and design solutions to a problem; and construct, test, and evaluate their solutions.

 • World Languages: Spanish and French

+Sixth graders choose one language–Spanish or French–to study throughout the year; most students continue their study of the language they selected in third grade.
 Fay’s Lower School French and Spanish program is based on F.L.E.S.
 (Foreign Language in the Elementary School).
 The F.L.E.S. methodologies are based on the developmental progression of first language acquisition, which involves the active use of and exposure to the language being learned.
-Listening and speaking skills are emphasized through interactive activities such as games, choral repetition, TPR (Total Physical Response), acting out dialogues, and music.
+Teachers emphasize listening and speaking skills through interactive activities such as games, choral repetition, TPR (Total Physical Response), acting out dialogues, and music.
 Through the use of Francophone and Hispanic children’s literature, students develop basic reading and writing skills.
 The study of culture continues to be a highlight of the program, as it allows the students to learn and appreciate French and Spanish speaking communities.
 The students are encouraged to use French or Spanish to express basic ideas and to participate in brief conversations.

 In grade six, students apply their knowledge of the language acquired in previous years to more advanced written and visual projects, skits, and class performances.
 While oral communication in the language continues to be important, there is continued emphasis on the development of basic reading and writing skills, as well as on grammar.
-Authentic children’s literature is employed along with age and level-appropriate music, videos, and games.
-Cultural proficiency and knowledge of basic historical events continue to be a very important part of the curriculum and are tied in closely with the relevant vocabulary and grammar.
-At this level, the class is mostly conducted in the language, so that by the end of the year, students demonstrate confidence in their ability to understand, read, speak, and write in Spanish or French.
+Teachers integrate authentic children’s literature along with age and level-appropriate music, videos, and games.
+Cultural proficiency and knowledge of basic historical events continue to be an important part of the curriculum and are connected to relevant vocabulary and grammar.
+At this level, the class is mostly conducted in the target language, so that by the end of the year, students demonstrate confidence in their ability to understand, read, speak, and write in Spanish or French.

 • Music

-In grade six, students elect to participate in Band, Chorale, or Beginning Strings.
+In grade six, students elect to participate in Beginning Band, Lower School Chorale, or Beginning Strings.

 Beginning Band is open to students in grades five and six.
 Students learn how to assemble, hold, play, and care for their instruments.
 No previous instrumental experience is necessary.
 During the year, students learn note reading, fingering, rhythm, articulations, intonation, dynamics, posture, and appropriate music symbols.
 By the end of the year, students play beginning-level music as a band.
 Success in this course requires practice as homework.
 Instrument choices include flute, clarinet, alto saxophone, trumpet, trombone, and baritone horn.
 Students wishing to play oboe or French horn are required to seek additional support through private lessons.